Research

 Federalism in U.S. Antebellum Migration and Citizenship

-I’ve published portions of two chapters:
+I’ve published portions of three chapters as stand alone articles:

 Gender-Based Asylum in the Immigration Court

-Under a National Science Foundation collaborative research grant with Karen Musalo of University of California Hastings College of the Law, we are seeking to answer the question: How do U.S. immigration courts decide gender-based asylum cases?
+Under a National Science Foundation collaborative research grant with Karen Musalo of University of California Hastings College of the Law, we are answering the question: How do U.S. immigration courts decide gender-based asylum cases?
 For this project, we are analyzing hundreds of immigration agency administrative decisions and creating two original data sets that we will analyze both quantitatively and qualitatively to assess which factors affect legal outcomes.

 This collaborative study focuses on the decision making processes in the evolving field of gender-based asylum law.
 It is especially timely because the legal definition of “refugee” and “asylee” does not explicitly designate gender as a ground for protection making gender-based claims fraught.
 We will undertake a study of the largest known repository of immigration courts and Board of Immigration Appeals asylum decisions from around the country (more than 760 decisions) and supplement those with decisions obtained through FOIA requests.
 These will be coded and turned into two original data sets that systematically tracks the characteristics of the adjudicators and asylum claimants as well as case fact patterns.
 Because administrative opinions on asylum are not available to the public, this unique study will examine a level of immigration bureaucracy never before studied in this regard.